rsc1975/api-mockr/README.md

 Currently, only REST API responses are supported.

+# Demo

+There is a demo available [here](https://api-mockr.dvlpr.tech/).
+The application is deployed in the free tier of [Cyclic](https://cyclic.sh/), so please, don't abuse.
 # Getting started

 This is a NodeJS application, you can install it as dev dependency in your project or as independent project, there is also a [Docker Image](https://hub.docker.com/r/dvlprtech/api-mockr).